xezpeleta/Ansible-Proxmox-inventory/README.md

 Resolvable VM AND CT names: the inventory script collects the VM/CT names (and not IP addresses!).
 That's why your computer must be able to resolve these names; either with the DNS server or your */etc/hosts*

+*Update*: IP detection has been implemented (*quemu-agent* is required).
+When the VMs have multiple ethernet interfaces, it is possible to include/exclude the interfaces you want.

 ### Features